pierwill/bbrs/README.md

 ```

 Eventually I'd like to add named variables and assignments.
-Things would look something like this:
+That language would look something like this:

 ```
 value = { "true" | "false" }